kwodzicki/pywbgt/README.md

 | speed | various | Wind speed; Quantity |

 Variables with 'various' units must be `pint.Quantity` objects for seamless unit conversion.
-As the WBGT algorithms require different units for input arguments, making these argument unit aware takes some burden of the end-user and moves unit conversions into the functions.
+As the WBGT algorithms require different units for input arguments, making these argument unit aware takes some burden off the end-user and moves unit conversions into the functions.
 Units can be specified using the `metpy.units` sub-package, which is installed as a dependency of this package.
 For example, to tag air temperature values with units of Kelvin, one could do:

     from metpy.units import units
-    temp_air = units.Quanity([283, 293], 'K')
+    temp_air = units.Quantity([283, 293], 'K')

 Or, using a numpy array:

     import numpy as np
     from metpy.units import units
-    temp_air = np.asaray([283, 293]) * units('K')
+    temp_air = np.asarray([283, 293]) * units('K')

 All the user needs to know is the units of their data and all conversions for the algorithms are done by the algorithms.
 Values returned from the algorithms are also `pint.Quanity` objects so that the user knows the units for the values.